 The horses in that trio are white,

-What did we talk about lesson?
+What did we talk about at class?
 (About winter, winter months) .

-Guys, what did we do on lesson?
-(Guessed riddles, played games, observed snowmelt).
+Guys, what did we do on class?
+(We guessed riddles, played games, observed the melting of snow).

-Do you want to play snowballs and build a snowman?
+Do you want to play in the snow and build a snowman?
 (Yes).
 Then it's time for us to go for a walk!

 Elena Novikova

-Target: Stimulate children's curiosity, the desire to study more deeply the phenomenon of nature (the properties of snow, support the manifestation of children's interest in experimentation, research.
+Target: Stimulate children's curiosity, the desire to study more deeply a natural phenomenon (the properties of snow, support children's interest in experimentation and research.

 Program content:

-1. To form elementary ideas about the change in the position of the Earth relative to the Sun; an idea of snow and its properties (snow melts in warmth, snow is not transparent, snow is white, snow has no smell).
+1. Shape elementary representations about changes in the position of the Earth relative to the Sun; an idea of snow and its properties (snow melts in warmth, snow is not transparent, snow is white, snow has no smell).

-2. Teach children to analyze, draw conclusions in the process of experimentation.
+2. Teach children to analyze and draw conclusions in the process of experimentation.

-3. Activate speech through words: crust, water vapor, snow groats, magnifying glass, experiment.
-To improve the ability of children to answer the questions posed by the content of the story
+3. Activate speech using words: crust, water vapor, snow pellets, magnifying glass, experiment.
+Improve children's ability to answer questions about the content of the story

 4. Develop thinking, interest in winter natural phenomena, the desire to actively learn and act.